j-krieg/layerfmri/04_ROI_selection/README.md

 - HarvardOxford-cort-maxprob-thr25-1mm.nii.gz

-The HO atlas shares the same coordinate system with the MNI1523 template.
+The Harvard-Oxford atlas shares the same coordinate system with the MNI1523 template.
 It contains an intensity-coded map of selected brain regions.
 The intensities are defined [here](https://neurovault.org/images/1699/)
 For example, a mask for the precentral gryus (intensity 7) can be created with *fslmaths*:

     fslmaths HarvardOxford-cort-maxprob-thr25-1mm.nii.gz -thr 7 -uthr 7 -bin harvard_precentralGyrus.nii.gz